gvwilson/teachtogether.tech/_chapters_en/meetings.md

   ran over-time: instead, try to figure out why you're running over and fix the underlying problem.

-Prioritize.
+- **Prioritize.**
-: Every meeting is a micro-project, so work should be prioritized in the same way that it is for other projects: things that will have high impact but take little time should be done first, and things that will take lots of time but have little impact should be skipped.
+  Every meeting is a micro-project, so work should be prioritized in the same way that it is for other projects: things that will have high impact but take little time should be done first, and things that will take lots of time but have little impact should be skipped.

-Make one person responsible for keeping things moving.
+- **Make one person responsible for keeping things moving.**
-: One person should be tasked with keeping items to time, chiding people who are having side conversations or checking email, and asking people who are talking too much to get to the point.
+  One person should be tasked with keeping items to time, chiding people who are having side conversations or checking email, and asking people who are talking too much to get to the point.
 This person should *not* do all the talking; in fact, whoever is in charge will talk less in a well-run meeting than most other participants.

-Require politeness.
+- **Require politeness.**
-: No one gets to be rude, no one gets to ramble, and if someone goes off topic, it's the chair's job to say, "Let's discuss that elsewhere."
+  No one gets to be rude, no one gets to ramble, and if someone goes off topic, it's the chair's job to say, "Let's discuss that elsewhere."

-No technology
+- **No technology**
-: (unless it's required for accessibility reasons).
+  (unless it's required for accessibility reasons).
 Insist that everyone put their phones, tablets, and laptops into politeness mode (i.e., closes them).
 If this is too stressful, let participants hang on to their electronic pacifiers but turn off the network so that they really *are* using them just to take notes or check the agenda.

-No interruptions.
+- **No interruptions.**
-: Participants should raise a finger, put up a sticky note, or make one of the other gestures people make at high-priced auctions instead if they want to speak next.
+  Participants should raise a finger, put up a sticky note, or make one of the other gestures people make at high-priced auctions instead if they want to speak next.
 If the speaker doesn't notice you, the person in charge ought to.

-Record minutes.
+- **Record minutes.**
-: Someone other than the chair should take point-form notes about the most important pieces of information that were shared, and about every decision that was made or every task that was assigned to someone.
+  Someone other than the chair should take point-form notes about the most important pieces of information that were shared, and about every decision that was made or every task that was assigned to someone.

-Take notes.
+- **Take notes.**
-: While other people are talking, participants should take notes of questions they want to ask or points they want to make.
+  While other people are talking, participants should take notes of questions they want to ask or points they want to make.
 (You'll be surprised how smart it makes you look when it's your turn to speak.)

-End early.
+- **End early.**
-: If your meeting is scheduled for 10:00-11:00, you should aim to end at 10:55 to give people time to get where they need to go next.
+  If your meeting is scheduled for 10:00-11:00, you should aim to end at 10:55 to give people time to get where they need to go next.

 As soon as the meeting is over, the minutes should be circulated (e.g., emailed to everyone or posted to a wiki):

-People who weren't at the meeting can keep track of what's going on.
+- **People who weren't at the meeting can keep track of what's going on.**
-: You and your fellow students all have to juggle assignments from several other courses while doing this project, which means that sometimes you won't be able to make it to team meetings.
+  You and your fellow students all have to juggle assignments from several other courses while doing this project, which means that sometimes you won't be able to make it to team meetings.
 A wiki page, email message, or blog entry is a much more efficient way to catch up after a missed meeting or two than asking a team mate, "Hey, what did I miss?"

-Everyone can check what was actually said or promised.
+- **Everyone can check what was actually said or promised.**
-: More than once, I've looked over the minutes of a meeting I was in and thought, "Did I say that?" or, "Wait a minute, I didn't promise to have it ready then!"
+  More than once, I've looked over the minutes of a meeting I was in and thought, "Did I say that?" or, "Wait a minute, I didn't promise to have it ready then!"
 Accidentally or not, people will often remember things differently; writing it down gives team members a chance to correct mistaken or malicious interpretations, which can save a lot of anguish later on.

-People can be held accountable at subsequent meetings.
+- **People can be held accountable at subsequent meetings.**
-: There's no point making lists of questions and action items if you don't follow up on them later.
+  There's no point making lists of questions and action items if you don't follow up on them later.
 If you're using a ticketing system, the best thing to do is to create a ticket for each new question or task right after the meeting, and update those that are being